Hewitt, Wood County, Wisconsin

 Hewitt is a village in Wood County, Wisconsin, United States.
 The population was 796 at the 2020 census.

 History

-The community was named in honor of Henry Hewitt, Sr., a businessperson in the local lumber industry.
+In 1872 the Wisconsin Central Railroad laid tracks through the forest that would become Hewitt, heading from Stevens Point toward Lake Superior.
+The railroad established the station Hewitt, named in honor of Henry Hewitt, Sr., a businessperson in the local lumber industry.